The-AI-Alliance/deep-research-agent-for-finance/README.md

 - Risk and opportunity assessments
 - Investor sentiment analysis

 The application is built using [`mcp-agent`](https://github.com/lastmile-ai/mcp-agent), a framework for creating AI agents with Model Context Protocol (MCP) integration.
+The application utilizes the [deep research architecture](https://thealliance.ai/blog/building-a-deep-research-agent-using-mcp-agent) to allow for the LLM to thoroughly research and revise it's findings until a comprehensive research report is complete.

 See also the project [website](https://the-ai-alliance.github.io/deep-research-agent-for-finance/).